Robert College

-The American Robert College of Istanbul (İstanbul Özel Amerikan Robert Lisesi or Robert Kolej /tr/), often abbreviated as Robert or RC, is a highly selective, independent, co-educational, private high school in Turkey.
-The school is situated in a 265 acre wooded campus on the European side of Istanbul in the Beşiktaş district, with the historic Arnavutköy neighborhood to the east and the upscale Ulus neighborhood to the west.
+American Robert College of Istanbul (Note: often abbreviated as Robert or RC; İstanbul Özel Amerikan Robert Lisesi or Robert Kolej /tr/) is an independent, co-educational, private high school in Istanbul, Turkey.
 Founded in 1863, Robert College is the oldest continuously operating American school outside the United States.
 (Note: A similar title is also claimed by the American College of Sofia (ACS), founded in 1860.
 The ACS was founded in Plovdiv, moved to Samokov in 1871, and then to Sofia in 1926.
 The school was closed for a 50-year span between 1942 and 1992.
 In contrast, Robert College operated consistently from 1863 onwards, in two different campuses in Istanbul.
 Robert College is therefore the longest continuously operating American school outside the US, but the American College of Sofia is the oldest one.)

-The school has a long list of notable alumni, including scientists, actors, entrepreneurs, politicians, journalists, artists, two Turkish prime ministers, four Bulgarian prime ministers, multiple members of the Turkish cabinet, Nobel laureate Orhan Pamuk and philanthropist Osman Kavala.
-Robert College is a member of the G30 Schools group, and is accredited by the New York State Association of Independent Schools.
+The school is situated in a 265 acre wooded campus on the European side of Istanbul in the Beşiktaş district, with the historic Arnavutköy neighborhood to the east and the upscale Ulus neighborhood to the west.